Huaqiu-Electronics/kicad-mcp-client/README.md

 ## Environment

-Either pass the OPENAI_API_KEY in the frontend , or add it in the .env, the mcp-agent will read it automatically.
+Either pass the api_key in the frontend , or setting the OPENAI_API_KEY environment variable